 > Caster Alignment: When viewed from a side, the caster is the angle of the steering pivot.
 No tyre issues here, but the car’s steering stability might be affected.

 MG Auto Motorsport believes in educating its customers.
-Some more technical details follow.
+Some more technical details are as follows.

 Toe-in: A toe-in occurs when, on the same axle, the front of the wheels is closer than the wheel’s rear.